6 Letter Words That Start With CO

 colony

-Noun : A group of people who settle such an area and maintain ties to their native country, and (later) their descendants.
+Noun : A group of people who settle an area and maintain ties to their country of origin.

-Noun : A group of people, of one nationality, ethnic group, or language, residing in a different country, city, or area; the area such people occupy.
+Noun : A group of people with similar interests, occupations, or characteristics, living in a particular area; the area such people occupy.

 commit